Sign In

 Vector databases are on the rise and their applications are everywhere.
 They are super fast (imagine searching through billions of entries in a fraction of a second), and require much fewer resources (you don’t need any GPUs).
 And despite all this, they have handsome performance and are reliable enough to be used in sectors like public health, finance and biometrics.

-There are a number of vector databases available, and MyScale is a special one among them, which is an SQL-based vector database.
-Whether you are already a vector database user or new to them, making a choice among them can be tricky; it depends on a number of factors like pricing, scalability, availability of some particular features, some benchmarks and so on.
-To help users with making a choice thoroughly, we have introduced this series of articles comparing different vector databases (opens new window).
+There are a number of vector databases available, and MyScale is a special one among them as an SQL-based vector database.
+Whether you are already a vector database user or new to them, making a choice among them can be tricky; it depends on many factors like pricing, scalability, availability of some particular features, some benchmarks and so on.
+To help users make a choice thoroughly, we have introduced this series of articles comparing different vector databases (opens new window).
 In this sequel, we will compare MyScale and Weaviate.

 # A Brief Introduction to MyScale